mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 Before start, you need to import Python libraries.

-Currently, the `os` libraries are required.
-For ease of understanding, other required libraries will not be described here.
+Currently, only the `os` library is required.
+Other libraries are not described here.

 ```python
 import os